kimmo1019/audioNet/readme.md

 Early stopping strategy is used.

 # Predicting with a trained models on a web server
-We use `flask` framework for quickly establishing a web page for online prediction.
+We use `flask` framework for quickly establishing a simple web page for online prediction.

 Modify `webfront.py`, change `MODEL_ID` to the model index with the highest valiation accuracy.

 Then Run `python webfront.py`.

 Open a web browser and input URL:http://IP_ADDRESS:9000.

 You can record a voice directive and upload it for test immediately.